Barrow, Alaska 2019

 Below are some photos by Matthew Studebaker taken in Barrow during photo tours

 Native Lands Permit: We will be photographing on lands owned by the Eskimos.
 Everyone will need to apply for a native lands permit ($150.00 application fee) from the Ukpeagvik Inupiat Corporation.
 Permits are good for one calendar year so waiting until January to apply is advisable to avoid any confusion.
-The application will be e-mailed soon.
-For the form you will fill out, the description of site or area will be: “UIC Lands - Barrow Area.”
-Description of use will of course be “photography”.
 I will be in touch with each of you and provide the forms after the first of the year.

 Waders: We will probably do just about everything but sleep in our waders.
 When we do wade into water I don't intend to get deeper than about two feet, but I recommend chest waders so that we can set our cameras low to the water and can crouch down and photograph at a low angle.
 I recommend going to your local sporting goods store and trying on several different types to find a comfortable pair before making a selection if you haven't already.